 I carefully removed the tack nails since much of the ridge was severely damaged.

 Upholstered furniture is done in layers.
 The layers we use now are different of course.
-One-hundred years ago different supplies were available.
+One hundred years ago different supplies were available.
 Burlap is one of the supplies.
 It is strong and durable.
-It was used to hold other layers in tack and was stitched on with heavy twine through all the layers.
+It was used to hold other layers in tacted and was stitched on with heavy twine through all the layers.

 I cut the twine (which btw, was still in really good shape!) so that I could salvage some of the layers.
 Dry rot had taken over the burlap so I knew it had to go.

 One of the layers was straw.
 This would have added some cushioning to the settee.
 They even used to stuff mattresses with straw!
 It was easily accessible and often free.
-They didn’t have the poly-fill at the local Wal-mart or the poy-batting we see in the upholstery section of fabric stores.
+They didn’t have the poly-fill at the local Walmart or the poly-batting we see in the upholstery section of fabric stores.

 They used what they had.
 I just love that!

 They also used horsehair.
 Yes, I said horse hair!
 But I am getting ahead of myself a bit!
 We’ll talk more about that later.

 For now, I just rolled up the back section and put it in a large 33-gallon trash bag.
 I wasn’t sure yet if I would reuse it or not.
 I wanted to do some research before deciding.

 clean the upholstery layers